 The Osterfestival Tirol is held in venues across Innsbruck and Hall in Tirol and presents different art forms under a new motto each year.
 From old to modern, from music and dance to dialogue and film – the Tyrol Easter Festival productions offer something for everyone.

-In 2023, the Tyrol Easter Festival takes place from 24 March to 9 April.
-Check out some highlights and the programme here.
+Check out some highlights and the 2025 programme here.

 Instead of attending one of the Easter concerts, you can also opt for a Tyrolean evening with traditional dance and food.

-With one of the most beautiful Viennese Palaces as a backdrop, you won’t find a more romantic setting for an Easter market in Vienna.
+With a stunning Viennese Palace as a backdrop, there´s no more romantic setting for an Easter market in Vienna.

 Old Viennese Easter Market on Freyung